Samatha1994/ecii/README.md

     (_Path: /homes/samatha94/ExAI_inputs_and_outputs/Stage1_Results/config_files_)

-# Steps to run this script local system on IntelliJ:
+# Steps to run this script on local system on IntelliJ:

 1) Install Java: